 Best books on executive presence

 This is a wonderful book to get an overall feel for what it means to be a leader.
 And rather than requiring a designated position, all that’s needed to gain influence is to simply lead with purpose and put your people first.
-Sinek describes the best organisations as those who have created a ‘Circle of Safety’ protecting those inside from external challenges.
-Although some might feel the text is too anecdotal, it will make you think differently about your own behaviour, which is key.
+Sinek describes the best organizations as those that have created a ‘Circle of Safety’ protecting those inside from external challenges.
+Although some might feel the text is too anecdotal, it will make you think differently about your own behavior, which is key.
 Check out the video below for a quick introduction:

-Leadership Presence (Belle Linda Halpern & Kathy Lubar
+5. Leadership Presence by Belle Linda Halpern & Kathy Lubar

 Drawing on their experience as performing artists, these authors outline the importance of presence for leaders as well as actors.
 Developing this type of magnetism can serve to unite a fragmented audience and forge a community.
 The core tenet of the book is that, rather than being an innate talent, this kind of presence can indeed be cultivated.

-Many of the skills mentioned in this article can be developed through executive coaching, which is a service we offer through Bloomsoup.
 As well as defining career direction and purpose, we can work on the interpersonal attributes needed to thrive in the workplace.
-To learn more, click here and contact us with any questions.